ParadiseLost69/shopping-cart-final/README.md

 ## Shopping Cart Application

-A shopping cart app utilizing React.
+A shopping cart app utilizing React that is responsive and follows a11y and WCAG guidelines.